b-inary/holdem-hand-evaluator/scripts/Readme.md

 First, consider how to associate `key` value with information about how many cards of each rank/suit are there.

-We want to represent `key` value as a simple sum of the card values: for example, if we assign `Deuce = 1` and `Trey = 5` then seven card combination of four deuces and three treys has `key` value of `19 (= 4 * 1 + 3 * 5)`.
+We want to represent `key` value as a simple sum of the card values: for example, if we assign `Deuce = 1` and `Trey = 5` then a seven-card combination of four deuces and three treys has `key` value of `19 (= 4 * 1 + 3 * 5)`.

 The most obvious representation is to assign ranks to the power of 5 and suits to the power of 8, and this scheme requires 31-bit space for ranks and 12-bit space for suits.

 `01-rank_bases.rs` finds more efficient bases for ranks by the greedy method.
 It gives us bases of [0, 1, 5, 22, 98, 453, 2031, 8698, 22854, 83661, 262349, 636345, 1479181] and this set requires only 23-bit space.
 There might be a more efficient set of bases, but here we will use this.

-The optimal bases for suits is [0, 1, 29, 37].
-It requires a 9-bit space, and thus we can store the information just in 32-bit space.
+The optimal bases for suits are [0, 1, 29, 37], and we actually use more aggressive bases [0, 1, 25, 32] since they suffice for flush checking.
+It requires an 8-bit space, and thus we can store the information just in a 32-bit space (in actual implementation, we use a 64-bit integer for performance reason).

 ## Flush Checking